CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 Describe the purpose of version control
 Explain the difference between Git and Github
-Get a local copy of a repository on your local machine Given a local repository, make a local change and inspect the Source Control panel in VSCode Given a local repository, make some local changes and commit those changes
+Get a local copy of a repository on your local machine

 ## 📝 CYF blog

 Imagine a scenario where 2 people are writing a blog.
-Ahmed and Naima are co-authoring this blog to document the things they're struggling with whilst learning to code.
+Ahmed and Naima are co-authoring a blog to document the things they're struggling with whilst learning to code.

 The published blog is live here 👉 [CYF educational blog](https://git-demo-week1.netlify.app/)

 {{<note type="exercise" title="exercise 1.1">}}
 Try exploring the site above.
-Try clicking around different links on the site and check to see if they're working.
+Try clicking on the link on the site and check to see if its working.
 {{</note>}}

-## 🧰 Work process
+## 🧰 Development process

-Ahmed and Naima are currently using the following **work process** for writing the blog:
+Ahmed and Naima are currently using the following **development process** for writing the blog:

-- writing the blog in a single file on a **single** computer
+> - writing the blog in a single file on a **single** computer
-- saving multiple versions of the file on the same computer
+> - saving multiple versions of the file on the same computer
-- they take it in turns to the use the computer at different points in the day
+> - they take it in turns to the use the computer at different points in the day

 At the moment, the computer has a folder with the blog that looks like this: